houndhunger/project-path/README.md

 ## Future Enhancements

 - **Image Gallery for Projects:** Users can upload multiple images to a project post, offering a richer visual representation.
+- **Text fileds length control:** Implement length constraints for fields such as bio and project description.
+Additionally, the project feed should display a shortened version of the project description if it exceeds two to three lines.
 - **Email Notification:** Users will receive email notifications about key updates.
 - **User Messages**: Users will be able to send and receive direct messages to communicate privately with others.
 This will foster more personal interactions and collaboration between users.
 - **Comment on Comment & Notify:** Users will be able to reply to specific comments, creating threaded discussions.
 Additionally, notifications will alert users when someone replies to their comment, enhancing interaction and engagement.